 The MacBook Air (M2, 2022) starts at $1,199 / £1,249, which comes with an M2 chip with an 8-core CPU, 8-core GPU, 8GB memory and 256GB SSD.

 The MacBook Pro 13-inch (M2, 2022) starts at $1,299 / £1,299, which comes with an 8-core CPU and 10-core GPU M2 chip, alongside 8GB of unified memory and 256GB SSD storage.

 MacBook Pro vs MacBook Air: Conclusion

-The important thing is to know that what you buy will give you enough headroom for the next few years – make sure you don't buy a MacBook Air now just to realise your work is likely to evolve to need a Pro in a year, so factor that in too.
+There's certainly some grey area in between these two positions, but the main point is clear: the MacBook Pro will give you stronger performance.
+So the important thing is to know that what you buy will give you enough headroom for the next few years.
+In other words, don't buy a MacBook Air now if you think your work may evolve to need a Pro in a year.